Clarifai/docs/docs/clarifai-basics/authentication/scopes.md

 ## Operations and Endpoints Scopes

-You have control over both operation and endpoint level scopes.
+You have control over both the operation and endpoint level scopes.

 :::tip